liasotaandrii0/react-interview-assignment/README.md

 Good luck! 🙂

+## Features

+- **User List**: The homepage displays a list of users in an accordion format.
+Each accordion contains:
+  - A link with the user's first name that redirects to the user's profile page.
+  - A panel that, when expanded, displays:
+    - User's first name
+    - User's last name
+    - User's email
+    - User's profile photo on the left side

+- **User Profile Page**: Clicking on a user's first name in the list redirects to the `/profile/{id}` route, where `{id}` is the user's unique ID.
+The profile page displays the selected user's information.

+## Technology Stack

+- **Next.js**: Utilized for routing and overall project structure.
+- **Chakra UI**: Used for styling components, ensuring a responsive and visually appealing design.
+- **TanStack Query**: Employed for efficient data fetching and caching from the API.
+- **TypeScript**: Provides type safety and improved developer experience.

 ### Requirements
 1. On the [/](/) route create a list of accordions displaying the information from the public API https://reqres.in/api/users.
 If needed, you can query the information for a single user on https://reqres.in/api/users/{id}.